Nidhish055/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 3.Use defined keywords like wire,assign and required logic gates to represent the boolean expression.

-4.Use each output to represent one for differnce and the other for borrow.
+4.Use each output to represent one for difference and the other for borrow.

 5.End the verilog program using keyword endmodule